fdq09eca/JCC/csv_praser/README.md

     }
 ```

-and i call it like this
+I call it like this

 ```c
 print_csv(csv, R, C);